Bloor West Village

-Bloor West Village is a family-friendly residential neighbourhood and vibrant shopping district in Toronto, Ontario, Canada.
+Bloor West Village is a residential neighbourhood and shopping district in Toronto, Ontario, Canada.
 Bordered on the south by Bloor Street, it encompasses all businesses along Bloor Street between South Kingsway and Ellis Park Road, consisting of more than 400 shops, restaurants and services, plus the residential neighbourhood to the north.
-The official City of Toronto name of the neighbourhood is Runneymede-Bloor West Village.
+The official City of Toronto name of the neighbourhood is Runnymede-Bloor West Village.

 Runneymede-Bloor West Village is bordered by High Park-Swansea to the south, Lambton-Baby Point to the west, Rockcliffe-Smythe to the north, and High Park North to the east.

 Along the Bloor high street, the mix of stores include specialty clothing stores, book stores, restaurants and cafes.
-The businesses organized in 1970 into the first mandatory business improvement district, an idea that has spread to numerous other commercial streets in Toronto and to cities around the world.
+The businesses organized in 1970 into the first mandatory business improvement district, an idea that has spread to numerous other commercial streets in Toronto and internationally.

 History

 Runnymede-Bloor West Village is also considered the name of the immediate vicinity of Bloor Street.

 On February 25, 1966, the Bloor–Danforth subway line opened in the area, allowing shoppers to shop downtown instead of the businesses along Bloor Street.
 Competition was also developing from enclosed shopping centres.
 Businessmen of the district attempted to set up a business association to pay for improvements to the area, but received only partial support from businesses in the area, and not enough to pay the estimated expenses to renovate and market the area.
 The businessmen lobbied the Toronto and Ontario governments for legislation to compel all business owners within a designated area to pay towards improvements, as directed by an elected body.

 The Ontario Municipal Act was amended in 1970 and the Bloor West Village Business Improvement Association (BIA) was founded as the first of its kind in the world, first chaired by Alex Ling.

 In 1980, Ling founded the Toronto Association of Business Improvement Areas (TABIA), an organization that now represents 66 BIAs across Toronto.
 Ling was chairman of the Bloor West Village BIA for 24 years.
 The organization promotes business activity in the area by holding several annual events and festivals.
 It also puts efforts into the beautification of the area.